The 2016 Leaf Collection Season begins Monday, November 7, 2016. Postings will begin the week of October 24, 2016.

 The Division of Highway Services will begin the FIRST round leaf collection services on November 7, 2016.

 The second and final fall collection will begin around the beginning of December.
 The timing will depend on weather conditions.
 Please check back frequently as the Leaf Collection Schedule and start dates become finalized.

 Leaf Collection District

 The Leaf Collection District is generally south of Bel Pre Road, east of I-270/I-495 and west of New Hampshire Avenue, to the District line.
 See Map Above.

 The Leaf Collection Program continues for 6 to 8 weeks, and includes postings for 2 scheduled pick-ups.

-First collection.
-We will post green signs throughout the work areas several days before our crews' arrival.
-We will attempt to allow a weekend for residents to rake their leaves to the edge of the road for vacuum pick-up.
+The signs will display your Leafing Area and a web address to direct you to the actual pick up dates.
+Different from previous years, the signs will not have collection dates on them.
+We will attempt to allow a weekend for residents to rake their leaves to the edge of the road for vacuum pick up.
 Signs will be removed after our crews complete each street.

-If you believe that your leaves may have been missed, please contact the MC311 call center by clicking in the MC311 logo on the left or by dialing 311.
-Additionally, you may call DHS at 240-777-7623.
+If you believe that your leaves may have been missed, please contact the MC311 Call Center by dialing 311 (or 240-777-0311).
+Additionally, you may call Highway Services directly at 240-777-ROAD (7623).

 The actual collection of the leaves can be affected by rain, snow and ice.
 These factors may cause a longer than normal collection effort.
 Depending on the severity of the inclement weather (which affects the ability of our leaf vacuums to collect leaves) other means of collection, such as front-end loaders, may be employed.

-Thank you for helping us keep our streets safe during the Leaf Collection Program
+Thank you for helping us keep our streets safe during the Leaf Collection Program!